 At first, the thought of homemade mayonnaise sounded pretty wild, but then again… so did making my own mustard and I’ve been doing that for years.
-Mayonnaise is actually impressively easy to make and comes together very quickly – even if it might take you a few tries to get it right the first time.
-Once you finally get it right, it’s pretty hard to argue against making it yourself when this homemade two-minute version is always going to be Whole30 and 21 Day Sugar Detox compliant.
+Mayonnaise is actually impressively easy to make and comes together very quickly.
+Once you taste your first batch of homemade mayonnaise, it will be pretty hard to buy the pre-made stuff again, especially since this homemade two-minute version is always going to be both delicious and compliant with your keto/paleo/Whole30/vegetarian needs.

 Still, I was not expecting this to be one of, if not the very best, mayos I have ever tried, but I am quite sure I will never purchase prepared mayonnaise again.
 I can’t wait to make my Easiest Chicken Ever and Deviled Eggs with this!
 And yep, it’s incredible in tuna salad too.

 1 cup avocado oil (or other high-quality oil of choice)

 1 egg, as fresh as possible

 Measure out half a cup of avocado oil.